tauseef-ameen/KubernetesWorkout/Chapter03/Lab4/Commands.md

-# Lab 4 - Running a Quarkus Application in Kubernetes Pod
+## Solution of Lab 4 - Running a Quarkus Application in Kubernetes Pod

 This document lists all the commands used in **Lab 4**, along with a brief explanation of what each command does.